nadermasri/NetworkGame/README.md

 # NetworkGamee
 This is a game developed by Nader Al Masri

-You can access the HIGH RESOLUTION video using the following link: https://mailaub-my.sharepoint.com/:v:/g/personal/nma119_mail_aub_edu/EW9yD8sdfLZOuHa_pBxNNDIBqBQdswyCcyqtDI5Et2fI2Q?e=hLgUYl
+You can access the HIGH RESOLUTION video using the following link (Pass is:networksgame): https://mailaub-my.sharepoint.com/:v:/g/personal/nma119_mail_aub_edu/EW9yD8sdfLZOuHa_pBxNNDIBqBQdswyCcyqtDI5Et2fI2Q?e=hLgUYl

 Concerning the project, I uploaded a client and a server py files for running the game using a normal console; and we uploaded a version of the code with an interface.